Kirk Witmer .... Central Texas artist_________________________________________________________________________________________________

 At the beginning of 2006, Kirk Witmer became a transplant from southeast Pennsylvania to central Texas, Liberty Hill to be exact.
 Too many cold winters had driven him to a warmer climate.

 Many may think that oil painting is a strange thing to take up at such a late point in someone's life, but "I suppose the desire was always there from an early age".
-But things like education, family and career sort of got in Kirk's way.
+Things like education, family and career sort of got in Kirk's way.
 But finally, in 2008, for the first time, there was The Great Conjunction of available time and the desire to 'get at it'.
-And "thank goodness I did because I think it's keeping me from ending up like this poor sot".

 Kirk did have one course in drawing and one in painting back in his college years, but those were umpty ump years ago and without time to keep in practice, he long ago lost any gains he may have made.
 In between times he got involved with woodworking, including pyrography on wood and gourds, bird carving, spoon carving and chip carving, all of which gave him an outlet for things artistic.
 In 2004 he took a short course in painting, but it wasn't until the end of 2007 that he took out his brushes to begin anew and he's been painting pretty steadily ever since.

-His inspirations come from many sources, but for the most part he's been sticking with the Western genre.
-Kirk enjoys taking bits and pieces from various places and combining them into his works.
+His inspirations come from many sources, and he enjoys taking bits and pieces from various places and combining them into his works.
 So for now, he mainly works from photos, and stays in his studio.
 He says he's tried the "plein air" route, and while it may be just the thing for others, for now he prefers not being distracted by the elements like wind and insects.
-And besides, cowboys and horses won't pose for very long so he'd end up painting from photos anyway.

 Kirk has been very much influenced by the trompe l'leil style of painting and admires the work of many photo-realistic painters from the late Henry Farny and late Frank McCarthy to James Bama and Tim Cox.
 He says "I know that, as a craftsman, I'm not there yet, but that's where I'm aiming."